 - Providing strategic and tactical analytical expertise, upon request.

 In support of the 2012 International Nuclear Security Summit held in Seoul, Republic of South Korea, INTERPOL initiated Operation Fail Safe, which supports the international law enforcement community in tracking the transnational movement of individuals involved in the illicit trafficking of radioactive or nuclear materials.
+This activity continues and was the focus of attention at the 2014 Nuclear Security Summit held in the Hague, the Netherlands.

 Nuclear or radioactive terrorism is a global threat with transnational consequences.
 Thus, international cooperation between nations and between international organizations is a crucial element in INTERPOL’s global strategy.